Learnosity/learnosity-sdk-nodejs/README.md

-# Learnosity SDK - NodeJS
+# BETA Learnosity SDK - NodeJS

+The package is currently in BETA and hasn't been fully tested for production use.
+Certain features found in the PHP SDK aren't fully supported.

 Include this package into your own codebase to ease integration with any of the Learnosity APIs.